 Section 4B of the CGHA used in arresting suspects allegedly involved in illegal online gambling

-Authorities have reportedly consistently used section 4B of the CGHA in arresting suspects for illegal online gambling.
+Authorities have reportedly consistently used section 4B of the CGHA in arresting suspects for illegal online super77 slot.
 A careful reading of the law has led to a questioning of the legal basis of using this provision to convict individuals for engaging in online gambling.
 Section 4B defines online gambling as an activity carried out remotely, through the internet, involving games of chance.

 In this case, the Applicant intends to pursue forfeiture of the respondents’ Bank Accounts and Property.
 The forfeiture aims to deter the public from engaging in illegal online gambling and would close all the respondents’ Bank Accounts.
 The CGHA has also cited that this provision is intended to protect the interests of the public, as it would prohibit the respondents from engaging in further unlawful activities.